I want to wait until marriage for sex, but I'm worried no one else will.

 Mind, if you very strongly want a partner without any history of sexual relationships or interactions with others, then you do.
 You get to have that criteria: you get to want what you want.
 Yes, that will probably mean you're going to have a pretty small dating pool, certainly considerably smaller than it would be if you were just limiting yourself to people who honored your choice to wait without having made the same choice for themselves.

 There are groups besides something like this where people also have a small dating pool: this is something gay and lesbian people deal with all the time in most areas, for instance.
 And it's often manageable, even if it's not ideal.
 Can it be a little more frustrating?
 Yep.
 Can it take longer to find people to pursue relationships with?
 Yep.
-But, just like with gay and lesbian people who only want romantic or sexual relationships with partners of the same sex, if these are the things you want per yourself and a partner, then they are, and you probably are going to feel a lot better sticking with those strong wants than you would about compromising them.
+But, just like with gay and lesbian people who only want romantic or sexual relationships with partners of the same gender, if these are the things you want per yourself and a partner, then they are, and you probably are going to feel a lot better sticking with those strong wants than you would about compromising them.

 But once you add on an investment in a partner having made the same choices you are in their past, you do make a small pool even smaller.
 In the gay and lesbian comparison we've got going, that would be a bit like being like a lesbian woman who has only had women for partners who didn't just want to have relationships with someone else who was lesbian, but who also has never had any kind of sex with men, too.
 But again, just as I'd say to a lesbian woman with criteria for partners like that, I'd say to you: if that's what you want, that's what you want.
 If that's only what you want to seek out, then it is.
 Maybe that won't limit you and will work out just fine, even though it's a very small pool.
 If you find, over time, that it does limit you and your opportunities for relationships too much, then at that time, you might want to evaluate if that's working out for you or not, and if you feel there are some adjustments you could make and still feel good about to widen your net, especially if any of that criteria is about things that might not really matter that much, or which might not be sound in the bigger picture of what you want.